tatpongkatanyukul/Collaborative/Unit104.md

   * Psychology may need about 10000 subjects to be a reliable data, but experiments typically were conducted on about 50 subjects.
   * Modern, sophisticated research questions would often require a large number of participants for the study to reveal the "true effect"
   * Large datasets ("Big Data") are thought of as an opportunity to address the reocurring issue of undersized study populations.
+  * low quality data or data with a lot of noise may be a part of the cause.
   * MY IDEA: perhaps, part of it may be from "survival bias" (bad results cannot get published.)

 Considerations of Fairness